 Considerations: Does the effort demonstrate a high degree of usability/accessibility?
 Does the application demonstrate external demand (i.e., demand originated from existing people with harms vs. potential, hypothetical users, or would-be patrons)?
 Does the effort's focus appropriately affect either a small number of high value or at-risk users, or a more general large numbers of users?

-Considerations: Does the application clearly state the effort's technical, research, policy/advocacy, and/or civic engagement outcomes?
+Considerations: Does the application clearly state the effort's technology, research + investigation, policy change, and/or public campaigns outcomes?
 Are they articulated technically and succinctly?
 Does the application explain what is new in the approach and why it will succeed?
 Does the project buy tactical breathing space for existing problems or push towards convergence by changing the playing field?
 Does the project identify any expected or past hurdles in achieving its technical goals?